-Millions of people are facing higher fuel bills as British Gas announced a big price hike.
+Millions face higher energy bills as British Gas announces price hike

 The supplier said today that it is to increase bills for dual fuel customers on its standard variable tariff by an average of 5.5%.